Lifecycle Manager Resources

 Figure 20: Create New Workflow

-1. Design a workflow that changes the IPv4 address of the switch and, in turn, updates the instance job variable.
-Ensure that workflow tasks are configured in accordance with Step 2 of How Actions Work.
+7. Design a workflow that changes the IPv4 address of the switch and, in turn, updates the instance job variable.
+Ensure that workflow tasks are configured in accordance with the steps provided in How Actions Work.

 1. The example provided below uses a stub task to simulate receiving a new IPv4 address from an external source, such as an Ansible playbook.